 Thank you, to the Zinn Education Project, for putting climate change into perspective in my classroom.

-I assigned my 8th-grade science students to work in teams to create an essential question around one of the UN Sustainable Development Goals and then to propose a solution to address their question.
+I used the Zinn Education Project’s Climate Change Mixer in a problem-solving project with my 8th grade science students, where I had students work in teams to create an essential question around one of the UN Sustainable Development Goals.
+Then, they had to propose a solution to address their question.
 They needed to be able to identify various stakeholders and whose interest was being served by their solution.

-Then, I collaborated with my school’s librarian to have the students engage in the Zinn Education Project’s Climate Change Mixer.
+Once students had their questions, my school’s librarian and I collaborated to have the students engage in the Climate Change Mixer.
 The different experiences and perspectives of the individuals represented in the mixer activity really resonated with the students.
 They were highly engaged during the activity, and were able to identify new insights that they gained from their conversations while in the roles.

 When they returned to the sustainability questions, the mixer activity helped students identify who is, and who is not, being considered and impacted in their projects’ solutions.